JumpstartLab/professional_heroku/pitch.markdown

 ### Friday - Your Applications

 * Big picture Q&A
-* Dive into your code/application together
+* Dive into your applications together
 * What if we want to...?

 ## Pricing